UltraCart/rest_api_v2_sdk_java/docs/OrderApi.md

 <a name="refundOrder"></a>
 # **refundOrder**
-> OrderResponse refundOrder(orderId, order, rejectAfterRefund, skipCustomerNotification, autoOrderCancel, manualRefund, reverseAffiliateTransactions, issueStoreCredit, expand)
+> OrderResponse refundOrder(orderId, order, rejectAfterRefund, skipCustomerNotification, autoOrderCancel, manualRefund, reverseAffiliateTransactions, issueStoreCredit, autoOrderCancelReason, expand)

 Refund an order

-Perform a refund operation on an order and then update the order if successful
+Perform a refund operation on an order and then update the order if successful.
+All of the object properties ending in _refunded should be the TOTAL amount that should end up being refunded.
+UltraCart will calculate the actual amount to refund based upon the prior refunds.

 ### Example
 ```java